archsinner/ais/README.md

 Disclaimer

  Use this script at your own risk.
 While efforts have been made to ensure its reliability, the author takes no responsibility for any damages caused by the script's usage.

+ MOD is Caps lock and esc as well